Project Information

 and --apache

 .
-Alternatively, you can stop Nginx, then renew the certificate, finally restart Nginx.
+Alternatively, you can stop Nginx, then renew the certificate, and finally restart Nginx.
 Replace nginx

 with your own web server or with wings